-I have published in the academic and popular press on topics related to agriculture, biodiversity protection, environmental politics more broadly, as well as the theory and practice of animal ethics.
+I have published in the academic and popular press on topics related to agriculture and food politics, biodiversity protection, environmental politics more broadly, as well as the theory and practice of animal ethics.
 I am also engaged in a number or projects exploring diverse modes of designing, deploying, articulating, and reconceptualizing ethnographic research methods to explore complex and under-studied spaces, including macro-scale ones like transnational value chains and micro-scale ones like individual rock climbs.
 Most recently, I have been conducting research on issues at the intersection between sport, violence, and masculinity.

 In addition to a Ph.D. in Politics, I hold a Master’s in International Relations, an MPhil, and an MBA, and am fluent in Spanish, French, and Polish, bringing these diverse “multilingualisms” to my research and writing.

 My work has been supported by a Doctoral Award from the Social Sciences and Humanities Research Council of Canada (SSHRC), an Ira Katznelson Dissertation Fellowship from the New School for Social Research, a Human-Animal Studies Fellowship at Wesleyan University, a Graduate Student Fellowship at the Robert L. Heilbroner Center for Capitalism Studies, and a Dissertation Fellowship at the University of California-Santa Barbara.